8 Code Quality Metrics Every Engineering Team Should Track

 return product_quantity * product_price

-Code bug issues is a metric that measures the number of bugs or defects found in the code per unit of code size (such as lines of code or function points).
+Code bug issues metrics measure the number of bugs or defects found in code per unit of code size (e.g., lines of code or function points).
 It indicates how reliable and error-free the code is.

-A high code bug density means that the code has many bugs or defects, affecting the code's functionality, performance, and security.
-By tracking the code bug density, developers can monitor the quality of their code and prioritize the issues that need to be resolved.
+A high code bug density indicates that the code contains many bugs or defects, affecting its functionality, performance, and security.
+By tracking code bug density, developers can monitor code quality and prioritize the issues that need to be resolved.

 Track Your Code Quality with Codacy